How mediation works

 - Flexible: Mediation is about designing an agreement that can resolve all the issues that are important to the parties.
 It is a problem-solving and cooperative approach to conflict.

 - Restorative: Conflict can cause damage to business and personal relationships.
-Mediation can open the door to a new conversation and improved communication.
+Mediation can open the door to a new conversation and improve communication.